cotes2020/jekyll-theme-chirpy/_posts/01GCP/AI/GCPAI.md

 Task 7.
 Predict which new visitors will come back and purchase
 - The predictions are made in the last 1 month (out of 12 months) of the dataset.
-- Your model will now output the predictions it has for those July 2017 ecommerce sessions.
+- the model will now output the predictions it has for those July 2017 ecommerce sessions.
 You can see three newly added fields:
   - `predicted_will_buy_on_return_visit`: whether the model thinks the visitor will buy later (1 = yes)
   - `predicted_will_buy_on_return_visit_probs.label`: the binary classifier for yes / no
   - `predicted_will_buy_on_return_visit_probs.prob`: the confidence the model has in it's prediction (1 = 100%)